Mace

 • It is long prep; speakers are usually given the motion several days in advance to prepare.

-• They speak for seven minutes each, alternating between proposition and opposition.
+• They speak for five minutes each, alternating between proposition and opposition.

 • The first and last minute in each speech is 'protected' (meaning no one is allowed to make points of information during that time).